ytgov/elcc-data-management/README.md

 This project is using [umzum](https://github.com/sequelize/umzug) instead of [sequelize-cli](https://github.com/sequelize/cli) because `sequelize-cli` doesn't have TypeScript support.

+NOTE: while database table names use snake_case, sequelize models use camelCase to match the JS standard.
+This means that migrations need to either provide a "field" name for each column that is snake_case, or use snake_case for the column names.

 1. To create a new migration from the template [sample-migration](./api/src/db/template/sample-migration.ts) do:

    ```bash